FAQ’S

 • Our first session is less about diving into everything at once and more about arriving.
 We’ll slow down, talk about what brings you here, and begin finding a pace that feels right for you.
 My goal is that you leave feeling a bit more settled, seen, and hopeful about the work ahead.

-• Supervision and consultation both offer space to reflect on your clinical work, but they serve slightly different purposes.
+• Supervision and consultation both offer space to reflect on your clinical work, but they serve different purposes.

 interested in working together?